United States Southern Command: U.S. Army South (Sixth Army)

 United States Army South (ARSOUTH) forces include aviation, intelligence, communication, and logistics units.
-Located at Fort Sam Houston, Texas, it supports regional disaster relief and counterdrug efforts.
+Located at Fort Sam Houston, Texas, it supports regional disaster relief and counter-drug efforts.
 ARSOUTH also exercises oversight, planning, and logistical support for humanitarian and civic assistance projects throughout the region in support of the USSOUTHCOM Theater Security Cooperation Strategy.
 ARSOUTH provides Title 10 and Executive Agent responsibilities throughout the Latin American and Caribbean region.
 In 2013, around four thousand troops were deployed in Latin America.

-Air Forces Southern (Twelfth Air Force)
+Air Forces Southern

-Located at Davis-Monthan Air Force Base, Arizona, AFSOUTH consists of a staff; a Falconer Combined Air and Space Operations Center for command and control of air activity in the USSOUTHCOM area and an Air Force operations group responsible for Air Force forces in the area.
+Located at Davis-Monthan Air Force Base, Arizona, AFSOUTH consists of a staff; a Falconer Combined Air and Space Operations Center for command and control of air activity in the USSOUTHCOM area, and an Air Force operations group responsible for Air Force forces in the area.
 AFSOUTH serves as the executive agent for forward operating locations; provides joint/combined radar surveillance architecture oversight; provides intra-theater airlift; and supports USSOUTHCOM's Theater Security Cooperation Strategy through regional disaster relief exercises and counter-drug operations.
 AFSOUTH also provides oversight, planning, execution, and logistical support for humanitarians and civic assistance projects and hosts a number of Airmen-to-Airmen conferences.
-Twelfth Air Force is also leading the way in bringing the Chief of Staff of the Air Force's Warfighting Headquarters (WFHQ) concept to life.
-The WFHQ is composed of a command and control element, an Air Force forces staff and an Air Operations Center.
+Twelfth Air Force also brought the Chief of Staff of the Air Force's Warfighting Headquarters (WFHQ) concept to life.
+The WFHQ was composed of a command and control element, an Air Force forces staff and an Air Operations Center.
 Operating as a WFHQ since June 2004, Twelfth Air Force has served as the Air Force model for the future of Combined Air and Space Operations Centers and WFHQ Air Force forces.

+In September 2024 Twelfth Air Force was disestablished, and a new Air Forces Southern, technically an organisation with no previous history, established to continue the SOUTHCOM task.

 U.S. Naval Forces Southern Command & U.S. Fourth Fleet

 Located at Naval Station Mayport, Florida, USNAVSO exercises command and control over all U.S. naval operations in the USSOUTHCOM area including naval exercises, maritime operations, and port visits.
-USNAVSO is also the executive agent for the operation of the cooperative security location at Comalapa, El Salvador, which provides basing in support of aerial counter narco-terrorism operations.
+USNAVSO is also the executive agent for the operation of the cooperative security location at Comalapa, El Salvador, which provides basing in support of aerial counter-narcoterrorism operations.

 On 24 April 2008, Admiral Gary Roughead, the Chief of Naval Operations, announced that the United States Fourth Fleet would be re-established, effective 1 July, responsible for U.S. Navy ships, aircraft and submarines operating in the Caribbean Sea, as well as Central and South America.
 Rear Admiral Joseph D. Kernan was named as the fleet commander and Commander, U.S. Naval Forces Southern Command.
-Up to four ships are deployed in the waters in and around Latin American, at any given time.
+Up to four ships are deployed in the waters in and around Latin America, at any given time.